-- 1. In the case of social work graduates from Canadian or American accredited social work programs by the Canadian Association for Social Work Education (the "CASWE") or the Council on Social Work Education (the "CSWE") respectively, verification of academic credentials must be received at the College directly from the academic institution. - 2.
-In the case of applicants applying on the basis of a combination of academic qualifications and practical experience, verification of academic credentials must be received at the College directly from the academic institution.
-Independent evidence of their practical experience and supervision by a social worker must be forwarded directly from the employer/supervisor on the form provided in the application package.
+1. In the case of social work graduates from Canadian or American accredited social work programs by the Canadian Association for Social Work Education (the "CASWE") or the Council on Social Work Education (the "CSWE") respectively, verification of academic credentials must be received at the College directly from the academic institution.

+- 2. In the case of applicants applying on the basis of a combination of academic qualifications and experience, verification of academic credentials must be received at the College directly from the academic institution.
+Independent evidence of their experience in the role of a social worker and supervision by a social worker must be forwarded directly from the employer/supervisor on the form provided in the application package.
 Forms can be downloaded from the College website. - 3.
-In the case of applicants who obtained their social work academic credentials from international social work programs outside Canada and the United States, a letter regarding the outcome of the evaluation of their international social work credential must be received directly from the Canadian Association of Social Workers (the "CASW").
-The applicant is not required to submit another set of official/ original transcripts to the College.
-The College website directs prospective applicants with international academic credentials to the CASW website.
+In the case of applicants who obtained their social work academic credentials from social work programs outside Canada and the United States, the College requires a letter regarding the outcome of the evaluation of their international social work credential directly from the CASW.
+The applicant is NOT required to submit another set of official/ original transcripts to the College.

+The College website directs prospective applicants with international social work academic credentials to the CASW website.
 The CASW website outlines its requirements for an evaluation of the international social work academic credentials.
-The CASW website also provides information about the length of time the CASW will take to evaluate the equivalency of international social work academic credentials once all documents have been received at the CASW office. - 4.
-All applicants whose academic qualifications are in a language other than English or French are required to ensure these documents are translated into English or French.
+The CASW website also provides information about the length of time the CASW will take to evaluate the equivalency of international social work academic credentials once all documents have been received at the CASW office.

+- 4. All applicants whose academic qualifications are in a language other than English or French are required to ensure these documents are translated into English or French.
 The College website provides a link to translation services.
-It has been the College's experience that most applicants who received their social work academic credentials internationally, contact the CASW prior to contacting the College.
+It has been the College's experience that most applicants who obtained their social work academic credentials internationally, contact the CASW prior to applying to the College.
 As such, translated documents are more likely to be submitted to the CASW.
-The College receives few documents that require translation. - 5.
+The College has received only a few translated documents. - 5.
 All applicants who answer "No" to all the questions regarding Language Fluency (proficiency) are required to ensure their test scores are sent directly from the testing agency to the College.
-The names of acceptable testing agencies as approved by Council of the College are provided on the College website. - 6.
+The names of acceptable testing agencies which are approved by Council of the College are provided on the College website. - 6.
 Applicants who received a Certificate in Canadian Social Work Practice from Ryerson University's Internationally Educated Social Workers Bridging Program (IESW) and apply to the College no later than December 31 of the year in which they receive this certificate are eligible for a reduction of the registration fee and for a reduction of the annual fee for the two following years, provided the annual fee is submitted to the College by the required date.
 A certificate of completion must be received directly from Ryerson.
-(Note: Participation in the Ryerson IESW Bridging program is not a requirement of registration in the College).
+(Note: Participation in the Ryerson University IESW Bridging program is not a requirement of registration in the College). - 7.
+Prospective applicants who are registered to practice social work in another Canadian province or territory are required to have their current regulatory authority complete and forward to the College, the In Good Standing Certificate.
+The blank Form is available on the College website. - 8.
+A Supplemental Form Regarding Competence to Perform the Role of a Social Worker is to be completed, if applicable, regarding an applicant's engagement in the practice of social work within the five years immediately before the date of the application.